jetbundle/jetbundle.github.io/_diffequations/00_index.md

 ---
 layout: textbook
 title: "A Survey of Differential Equations and their Algebraic Geometry"
-description: "2025 Edition - Complete Table of Contents"
+description: "Saucedo 2025 - The Jetbundle Project"
 permalink: /diffequations/
 order: 0
 chapter: 0